Fusion-Lightguns/DIY-Fusion-Guns/Fusion-Mini/README.md

 Click on a folder above for more info.

-Example want more code stuff like code folder.
+Example want more code stuff look in code folder.

 # For user manual see